nicolenewhouse3/sql-style-guide/STYLE_GUIDE.md

 - Keep SQL keywords (`select`, `from`, `where`) aligned to the left.
 ### Line Breaks
 - Place each clause (`select`, `from`, `where`, etc.) on a new line.
-- Align and/or in conditions under the where clause.
+- Align `and/or` in conditions under the where clause.
-### White Space Around Symbols
-- Always include white space around operators like =, *, -, and + to improve readability.

 ```sql
 -- Good